Red goral: Human intervention

 Due to a decrease in the red goral population, the Breeding Center of Shanghai Zoo started a breeding program to prevent extinction.
 The program started with seven wild red gorals and in the span of 22 years raised 27 red gorals.
 China is currently attempting to enforce laws on red goral hunting and restore their natural habitat.
 Programs like Chinese Geotourism aim to make revenue from wildlife while preserving their natural habitats, however emphasis on Chinese conservation is usually placed upon the endangered panda.

 IUCN status

-Version 3.1 of the IUCN lists the red goral as vulnerable.
-R. Harris and M. Festa-Bianchet re-assed the red gorals’ status in June 2008.
-The mature population of red gorals is still below 10,000 individuals, and there is still a continuing population decline due to over hunting.
-Therefore, the status of red gorals remained vulnerable, as it had been previously in 1996, 1990 and 1988.
+The IUCN lists the red goral as vulnerable.
+The mature population of red gorals is estimated at 7000-8000 individuals, and there is still a continuing population decline due to over hunting.
+Therefore, the status of red gorals remained vulnerable, as it had been since 1988.